chimchiyung/machine_learning_short_exercises/README.md

-# machine_learning_short_exercises
-Short exercise notebooks on machine learning
+These are short notebooks for various machine learning exercises.